hifi3000/user_script_collection/README.md

 # user_script_collection
-This is my collection of user_scripts I use for tampermonkey
+This is my collection of user_scripts I use for Tampermonkey

 Nothing fancy.
 Mostly just testing things out.